AmitDeo/video-summarizer/README.md

 4. Build the image and run the container.
 This can take a while to build and run the container.
 `docker compose up --build`

-5. Open the webapp powered by treamlit on http://localhost:8000 .
+5. Open the webapp powered by streamlit on http://localhost:8000 .
 6. Upload the video.
 Make sure it’s less than 100mb.
 7. You will see progress spinner until you see the download for summarized video